protojour/migrado/README.md

 Environment vars
 ----------------

-The following environment variables are employed by migrado:
+The following environment variables are employed by Migrado:

 - `MIGRADO_PATH`: Specifies the path to the migrations directory, replaces `-p`, `--path` (default: `migrations`).
 - `MIGRADO_DB`: Specifies the ArangoDB database name for generated migrations to interact with, replaces `-d`, `--db` (no default, but required for the `run` command).